officelearn/azure-docs.sv-se/articles/virtual-machines/windows/sizes-gpu.md

 ---
-title: Azure Windows VM-storlekar - GPU | Microsoft Docs
+title: Azure Windows VM sizes - GPU | Microsoft Docs
-description: Visar olika GPU optimerad storlekar som finns tillgängliga för Windows-datorer i Azure.
-Visar information om antalet vCPUs, diskar och nätverkskort samt lagring genomflöde och nätverket bandbredd för storlekar i den här serien.
+description: Lists the different GPU optimized sizes available for Windows virtual machines in Azure.
+Lists information about the number of vCPUs, data disks and NICs as well as storage throughput and network bandwidth for sizes in this series.
 services: virtual-machines-windows
 documentationcenter: ''
 author: jonbeck7